erlan321/slack-participation-bot/README.md

 ```
 __Input Files__
  - __keys.json (required)__
+   - You must create a keys.json file in the main folder.
-   - This file contains the Bot User Oath token.
-The format of this json file would look like:
-   - ```{ "token" : "xoxb-123456789123-4567891234567-abc123abc123abc123abc123a” }```
+   - This file contains the Bot User OAuth token.
+The format of this json file would look like: ```{ "token" : "xoxb-123456789123-4567891234567-abc123abc123abc123abc123a” }```
-   - Instructions for creating a bot to use with this tool and how to add it to your course channel can be found here (needs a Umich email account to view): https://docs.google.com/document/d/1W4K4V7e0BbWRazkqWqvh9Lz-9JkKXVJrA3dTXoRZYAk/edit?usp=sharing
+   - Instructions for creating a bot to use with this tool, and finding its OAuth token, and how to add it to your course channel can be found here (needs a Umich email account to view): https://docs.google.com/document/d/1W4K4V7e0BbWRazkqWqvh9Lz-9JkKXVJrA3dTXoRZYAk/edit?usp=sharing
  - __grade_requirements.csv (required)__
+   - You must create a grade_requirements.csv file in the main folder.
    - This file sets some values needed for grading.
 An example is provided in the repository.
    - ```team_graded``` should be 1 if the students are in teams (like in a project-focused course) or 0 if individually graded.
     - If set to 1, a student_team_directory needs to be created (see below).